reeseschultz/ReeseUnityDemos/README.md

 ---

-## Contributor Agreement
+### Contributor Agreement

-By submitting a pull request for this project, you agree to license your work under [this project's MIT license](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/LICENSE).
+By submitting a pull request, you agree to license your work under [this project's MIT license](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/LICENSE).